 Three Lessons From the Book of Job

 The book of Job raises many questions.
 Why did Job have to suffer?
-What can we learn from the life of Job?
+What can we learn from Job's suffering?
 Let’s take a closer look at three things this book can teach us.

 Job was an extraordinary person.
 He is described by God as being a “blameless and upright man, one who fears God and shuns evil” (Job 1:8).
 The book of Job describes a long and difficult trial he experienced.
 His life continues to serve as an example of perseverance for Christians (James 5:11).